giuseppelazzara98/Software-Engineering/code/server/modules/database/DatabaseOrganization.md

 ## Internal Order table
 - id INTEGER PRIMARY KEY
-- issueDate DATETIME NOT NULL : DateTime is used in the format YYYY/MM/DD HH:MM:SS
+- issueDate TEXT NOT NULL : DateTime is used in the format YYYY/MM/DD HH:MM:SS
-- state STRING NOT NULL
+- state TEXT NOT NULL
-- products STRING : it is a list of SKUIDs separated by the comma.
+- products TEXT : it is a list of SKUIDs separated by the comma.
 Example: 1, 2, 3, 4, ..
 - customerID INTEGER NOT NULL

 ## Restock Order table
 - id INTEGER PRIMARY KEY
-- issuedDate DATETIME NOT NULL : DateTime is used in the format YYYY/MM/DD HH:MM:SS
+- issuedDate TEXT NOT NULL : DateTime is used in the format YYYY/MM/DD HH:MM:SS
-- state STRING NOT NULL
+- state TEXT NOT NULL
-- products STRING : it is a list of SKUIDs separated by the comma.
+- products TEXT : it is a list of SKUIDs separated by the comma.
 Example: 1, 2, 3, 4, ..
 - supplierID NOT NULL
-- transportDate DATETIME : DateTime is used in the format YYYY/MM/DD HH:MM:SS
+- transportDate TEXT : DateTime is used in the format YYYY/MM/DD HH:MM:SS
-- skuItems STRING : : it is a list of SKUItemIDs separated by the comma.
+- skuItems TEXT : : it is a list of SKUItemIDs separated by the comma.
 Example: 1, 2, 3, 4, ..

 ## user table
 - id INTEGER PRIMARY KEY